 Many trappers contend that leghold traps allow them the opportunity to release unwanted animals (if they still are alive when found).
 This is misleading, however, because many of those animals are too debilitated from the damage caused by the trap to compete for survival, and die later as a result of their injuries (Englund 1982; Kuehn et al 1986; Van Ballenberghe 1984).
 For example, essentially all raptors (birds of prey) who are victims of these traps sustain severely debilitating injury, particularly to their legs, which renders them unable to survive in a free-living state (Durham, 1981).
 This is true even with so-called padded traps or other so-called 'humane' traps.
 Whereas trappers have tried to convince society that the 'padding' or other modification prevents damage, therefore causing less pain, this is not true.
 Several studies have been done comparing the effects of 'padded' versus unpadded traps or other modified traps on various animals, and have shown that both could and did cause the same degree of damage, including laceration of skin, joint luxations and fracture of bones (Anon; Anon 1984; Durham 1981; Gruver 1996; Hubert 1999; Kamler et al 2000; Olsen et al 1986; Olsen et al 1988; Onderka et al 1990; Proulx et al 1993).

-Most bears are fearful of or at least avoid contact with people.
-Testament to this is the rarity of fatal attacks by American black bears (Ursus americanus) on people, for example; perhaps as few as 63 in a 109 year period (Herrero et al 2011).
+Most bears are fearful of or at least avoid contact with people (Zeller et al 2019).
+Testament to this is the rarity of fatal attacks by American black bears (Ursus americanus) on people, for example; perhaps as few as 63 in a 109 year period (Herrero et al 2011) throughout Canada and the US and only one in New Jersey in 150 years (Mieles 2014).
 Conflicts between bears and people result primarily from human 'misbehavior'.
 Feeding bears leads to reduction in innate fear of people, resulting in bears 'invading' camping and other sites where food is present.
 Attempting to get close to bears, particularly if they are feeding, is another reason why people are attacked.

 It is unquestionable, however, that killing bears does not reduce or mitigate conflicts with people (Tavss 2005).
-The best way to reduce or prevent conflicts with bears is to educate people about how and when to avoid them, stop feeding them, secure garbage and generally take measures to prevent attracting bears into human residential areas (Atkinson 2007).
+The best way to reduce or prevent conflicts with bears is to educate people about how and when to avoid them, stop feeding them, secure garbage and generally take measures to prevent attracting bears into human residential areas (Atkinson 2007; Baruch-Mordo et al 2011).

 It is often claimed that wolves are responsible for killing large numbers of 'livestock' such as cattle or sheep.
 Further, it is claimed that wolves 'compete' with human hunters for animals such as antelope, elk or moose and cause a reduction in the populations of these animals.
 The available information, however, shows no such relationship between wolves and the animals in question.